ProtectMyID Review 2025

 Credit monitoring and identity theft protection can be daunting, and it helps to have resources at our fingertips to help us understand the nuances of what exactly the service is (or isn’t) doing.
 Major bonus points for ProtectMyID, there.

 So what’s the takeaway here?
 In our estimation, ProtectMyID is a great service for folks who already have AAA membership.
-We wouldn’t go out of our way to purchase AAA’s service just to have access to ProtectMyID — like we said, IDNotify is available to everyone — but if you’re already a AAA member, it’s certainly worth looking into.
+We wouldn’t go out of our way to purchase AAA’s service just to have access to ProtectMyID — like we said, IDNotify and IdentityWorks are available to everyone — but if you’re already a AAA member, it’s certainly worth looking into.

-We loved the number of features that were available under the Platinum plan, and everything worked really well for the most part.
-We didn’t like that we had to pay extra for our non-Experian credit reports and scores, but other than that, the protection and monitoring felt complete.
+We loved the number of features that were available under the Complete plan, and everything worked really well for the most part.
+We wish there was more than one that includes kids for free, but other than that, the protection and monitoring felt complete.
 In all, we’d say this is a great addition for consumers who are already protecting themselves out on the road.

 ProtectMyID FAQs